dickersontd1/CS-499/README.md

 ### **Introduction**

 As I reflect on my journey through the Computer Science program at Southern New Hampshire University, I am proud of the significant progress I have made in both **technical and professional competencies**.
-The combination of **coursework, hands-on projects**, and the development of my **ePortfolio** has allowed me to **showcase my strengths, shape my professional goals**, and prepare for a successful career in the computer science field.
+The combination of **coursework, hands-on projects**, and the development of my **ePortfolio** has allowed me to **show my strengths, shape my professional goals**, and prepare for a successful career in the computer science field.
 Through this program, I have gained valuable skills in **software engineering, data structures, algorithms, database management**, and **security**—all of which are essential for thriving in today's technology-driven world.

 ---

 ### **Showcasing My Strengths**

-The process of completing my coursework and developing the ePortfolio has been instrumental in helping me **identify and hone my strengths**.
+The process of completing my coursework and developing the ePortfolio has been instrumental in helping me **identify my strengths**.
 One of the most significant skills I have developed is the ability to **design and implement efficient and scalable software solutions**.
 For example, in the **Software Engineering and Design** category, I enhanced a project by **optimizing data processing pipelines, implementing security best practices**, and **deploying the application on Kubernetes** for scalability.
 These enhancements not only improved the project's performance but also demonstrated my ability to **create secure and reliable software systems**—qualities that are highly valued in the industry.

 Another key strength is my **proficiency in working with advanced data structures and algorithms**.
 Throughout the program, I tackled complex problems that required **efficient data processing and management**.
 In the **Algorithms and Data Structures** category of my ePortfolio, I implemented a **distributed B-tree for efficient range queries** and used **Bloom filters for fast existence checks**.
 These advanced techniques improved the efficiency and performance of my projects, showcasing my ability to **manage large datasets** and **optimize algorithms for high throughput**.